-PRO TIP: Enjoy one FREE admission with the Douglas County Libraries Adventure Pass program, plus the option to pay just $5 each for up to 4 additional admissions.
+PRO TIP: Enjoy one FREE admission with the Douglas County Libraries Adventure Pass program.

 4. Children's Museum of Denver at Marsico Campus (Denver)

-Your family's favorite children's museum has undergone some major expansion in the last several years and is bigger and better than ever!
-With more than a dozen interactive indoor and outdoor exhibits, young children will imagine, investigate, and create all day long!
+Your family's favorite children's museum has undergone some major expansion in the last several years, and it is bigger and better than ever!
+With more than a dozen interactive indoor and outdoor exhibits, young children will imagine, investigate, and create all day!

 5. Denver Museum of Nature & Science (Denver)

-My kids could stay in the Destination Colorado: Welcome to Keota exhibit for hours, and it makes for some great photo ops too.
+My kids could stay in the Destination Colorado: Welcome to Keota exhibit for hours, and it makes for some great photo ops.

 PRO TIP: Enjoy free admission for all Colorado kids every day.
-History Colorado offers free annual memberships to all fourth-grade students.
+History Colorado offers free family memberships to all fourth-grade students.
 Learn more here.

 Located at Philip S. Miller Park, The MAC has two indoor synthetic fields, a children's play and climbing structure, a leisure pool area, a trampoline area with 16 beds, and a lounge area with a LEGO® table and a train table.